 The Bachelor of Science in Computer Science and the Bachelor of Science in Computer Engineering programs are both accredited by ABET.

-Formal review of applications will begin February 1, 2018 and continue until the position is filled.
+The School of CSE has two tenure-track faculty positions at the Assistant Professor level, beginning September 2019.
+Formal review of applications will begin Nov.
+15, 2018 and continue until the position is filled.

 IEEE Region 6 Outstanding Small Student Branch of the Year